SamuraiWTF/katana/README.md

 # Katana
 Katana is the package management tool and interface for SamuraiWTF 5.0+.
-Specifically Katana is intended to be used by instructors to set up a classroom lab that will be distrubuted to their students, or by self-study students to install the tools and targets they desire to use.
+Specifically Katana is intended to be used by instructors to set up a classroom lab that will be distributed to their students, or by self-study students to install the tools and targets they desire to use.

 _IMPORTANT NOTES:_
 * _Katana runs as root.
 It is intended only to be used in a temporary classroom environment.
 Don't install it on any network that is important to you._